National Stadium, Ta' Qali: Pitch resurfacing

 In 2016, the Maltese Football Association announced a €1.5 million project to replace the old grass surface with a modern hybrid grass surface, with the former having been in service for 35 years.
 The project was conducted by SIS Pitches who are renowned for other works such as the Vodafone Arena and iPro Stadium.
 The expenses were partly financed by UEFA and FIFA, with the rest being covered by the MFA.

 Future

 In July 2017, during the annual general meeting, the Malta Football Association announced five projects.
 Two of these projects, which also include the construction of new futsal hall and a parking adjacent to the Enclosure (West Stand), entail the re-development of the North and South Stands.
 A short clip shared by the association on its Facebook page suggests that the space behind both the goals will be removed and the two stands will be moved closer to the pitch.
 The re-development also entails removal of the corners, making stadium an "English-style" venue.

+In January 2026, the Malta Football Association launched a stakeholder consultation for the re-development of the Ta' Qali Sports Complex.
+The planned redevelopment entails the re-construction of the Enclosure (West Stand) and the North and South Stands, and the construction of four canopies covering each stand, and will see the capacity of the stadium reduced to 12,000.